luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 ## Friction and normal force 2

-Take three textbooks and pile them flat on your hand and hold them up (figure 23).
+Take three textbooks and pile them flat on your hand and hold them up.
 Then with a finger of the other hand you are going to push the top book.
 Ask for a prediction, if you push the top book, will only the top book slide, or will two or three books slide?
 Why?
 Then show, only the top book will slide.
 Friction between the 2^nd^ and 3^rd^ book is 2x friction between 1^{st} (top) and 2^{nd} as friction is proportional to the normal force.

 ## Friction and inclined plane